AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 ### Domain Services

-When trying to model using DDD you may feel the need to model something inside the domain that doesn't feel like it naturally fits inside of a domain entity.
-It could be that the business logic spans multiple domain entites, and putting inside a single entity dilutes that entities focus, or it could be the domain needs to retrive something from an external source to proccess some business logic.
+When trying to model using DDD you may feel the need to model something inside the domain that does not feel like it naturally fits inside of a domain entity.
+It could be that the business logic spans multiple domain entities, and putting inside a single entity dilutes that entities focus, or it could be the domain needs to retrive something from an external source to process some business logic.

 In general for something to be a domain service it needs to be: